NIAEFEUP/tts-be/README.md

 - There are some times on the first execution of this command that django will start giving a`2` error.
 If that happens, you need to close the container with `docker compose down` and then turning it on with `docker compose up` again.

+#### Accessing the development database

+We are currently using `phpmyadmin` and you can access it

+1. Go to `localhost:4000`

+2. On the login screen, both the username and password are `root`.
+This is fine, since this is only a development environment